pascalbenschopTU/NovelEnvironments/README.md

 In `File` -> `Build Settings...` the Scenes In Build (in order) should be MainMenu, DefaultScene, EnvironmentScene.

+## Layers
+The additional layers used are:
+1. Ground
+2. PlayerPointer

 ## Parameter Implementation
 All parameters are first defined in `EnvironmentConfiguration.cs`, the `ConfigType` defines the level of each parameter.
 The list of EnvironmentConfigurations for each environment in an experiment are stored in `ExperimentMetaData.cs`.